Promotional Video Below

 “The greatest thing we can achieve in life is when we realize our gift!
 Stephen has done that!!
 He is inspiring as a speaker to all that are present and his message on making good choices and sobriety are clear.
 Stephen thank you for coming to our school and relating so well to the students!
 I highly recommend Stephen Hill to any school.
 His honest and inspiring story on sobriety is a powerful message!”

-– Jackie Laurenzano, Guidance Counselor, Nanuet High School
+– Jackie Laurenzano, Director of Guidance , Nanuet High School

 “It was an honor and a wonderful resource to have Stephen address our middle and high school students.
 He was honest, open, engaging and captured the attention of all students and community members in attendance.
 His message was clear, relevant and most appropriate.
 He is an excellent role model and students gained a close perspective of the pitfalls and hurdles he has faced.
 I would highly recommend Stephen to speak about sobriety to all schools.”